Photos by Paul Baker, Stadium Journey

 The main entrance to Dunkin’ Park is located in the right field.
 Fans will enter into a narrow 360-degree concourse that can be quite cramped when there is a big crowd in attendance (this is most nights, BTW).
 The concourse contains views of the field from most spots, but it does dive in and out of sight in the outfield.
 Unfortunately, there is precious little standing room available, as reserved bar stools take up residence atop much of the seating bowl.

 The seating bowl in this bandbox of a ballpark is small and features fantastic sight lines no matter where you sit.
 Stadium Journey recommends the upper-level seats in right field, where you are a mere 305 feet from home plate.
 It’s a rare combination of outfield seats that feel right on top of the action and distant from the crush of the crowd.
 Be warned, the ball comes at you out here in a hurry.

 Return on Investment 4

-Historical banners located throughout Dunkin’ Donuts Park earn an extra point.
+Historic banners located throughout Dunkin’ Park earn an extra point.
 A giant team photo of the Hartford Chiefs greets fans as they enter the ballpark in right field.
 Plaques detailing Hartford’s baseball history along with other notable Hartford sports teams line the concourse.
 Concession stands such as The Dark Blues Diner and Huck’s Hot Corner give a nod to Hartford’s baseball past.